Our Team

 caitlin.lombardi@uconn.edu | UConn | Google Scholar Profile | LinkedIn | Twitter

 Caitlin Lombardi is an Associate Professor in the Human Development and Family Sciences department at the University of Connecticut.
 Her research focuses on the roles of family, early child care and education, school, and community for promoting children’s cognitive and social-emotional development, particularly in the context of economic and social disadvantage.
 The principal goal of this research is to identify the processes through which inequality is transmitted to children’s development in order to understand how policy can best support children and families.
 Dr. Lombardi began her career working on education, health, and social policy in the U.S. Senate.
 She holds a Ph.D. in Applied Developmental and Educational Psychology from Boston College’s Lynch School of Education and Human Development.
+Dr. Caitlin Lombardi is accepting graduate student applicants for the 2025-2026 academic year.

 Faculty Investigators